 When we did the Monk Chat, we found out that they provide a Chiang Mai Meditation Retreat Workshop.
-It sounded interesting, so it was decided that Lars and I would the ones who would be learning to meditate.
+It sounded interesting, so it was decided that our son and I would the ones who would be learning to meditate.

 I will be the first to admit that what I knew about meditation could fill a teaspoon.
 And I will also admit that I was a bit worried about the whole process of attending a Meditation Retreat!
 Before I get ahead of myself, let me explain the program.